BjornWilliams/DocsVersaTul/docs/source/handler-file.rst

 Functional Summary
 ------------------
-#. **DirectoryInfo IDirectoryIO.CreateDirectory(string path)** : Creates all directories and subdirectories in the specified path unless they already exist.
+#. **DirectoryInfo IDirectoryWrapper.CreateDirectory(string path)** : Creates all directories and subdirectories in the specified path unless they already exist.
-#. **bool IDirectoryIO.Exists(string path)** : Determines whether the given path refers to an existing directory on disk.
+#. **bool IDirectoryWrapper.Exists(string path)** : Determines whether the given path refers to an existing directory on disk.
-#. **string[] IDirectoryIO.GetFiles(string path, string searchPattern)** : Returns the names of files (including their paths) that match the specified search pattern in the specified directory.
+#. **string[] IDirectoryWrapper.GetFiles(string path, string searchPattern)** : Returns the names of files (including their paths) that match the specified search pattern in the specified directory.
-#. **void IFileIO.AppendAllLines(string path, IEnumerable<string> contents)** : Appends lines to a file, and then closes the file.
+#. **void IFileWrapper.AppendAllLines(string path, IEnumerable<string> contents)** : Appends lines to a file, and then closes the file.
 If the specified file does not exist, this method creates a file, writes the specified lines to the file, and then closes the file.
-#. **void IFileIO.Delete(string path)** : Deletes the specified file.
+#. **void IFileWrapper.Delete(string path)** : Deletes the specified file.
-#. **bool IFileIO.Exists(string path)** : Determines whether the specified file exists.
+#. **bool IFileWrapper.Exists(string path)** : Determines whether the specified file exists.
-#. **string[] IFileIO.ReadAllLines(string path)** : Opens a text file, reads all lines of the file into a string array, and then closes the file.
+#. **string[] IFileWrapper.ReadAllLines(string path)** : Opens a text file, reads all lines of the file into a string array, and then closes the file.
-#. **void IFileIO.WriteAllLines(string path, IEnumerable<string> contents)** : Creates a new file, write the specified string array to the file, and then closes the file.
+#. **void IFileWrapper.WriteAllLines(string path, IEnumerable<string> contents)** : Creates a new file, write the specified string array to the file, and then closes the file.
-#. **void IFileIO.Write(string filePath, MemoryStream content)** : Writes the given memory stream to physical file on disk at the specified path.
+#. **void IFileWrapper.Write(string filePath, MemoryStream content)** : Writes the given memory stream to physical file on disk at the specified path.
 #. **FileResult IFileUtility.ReadAllLines(string path)** : Opens a text file, reads all lines of the file, and then closes the file.
 #. **void IFileUtility.SaveOrUpdate(FileInfo file)** : Appends lines to a file, and then closes the file.
 If the specified file does not exist, this method creates a file, writes the specified lines to the file, and then closes the file.
 #. **void IFileUtility.Save(StreamFileInfo file)** : Writes the given stream to a file.
 If the specified file does not exist, this method creates the file, writes the specified stream to the file, and then closes the file.